Transport-for-the-North/caf.van/docs/source/inputs.rst

 Zone correspondence CSVs are required for converting Warehouse and Occupation data from LSOA to the model zone system and annual matrices to a summary zone system.
 The summary zone system can be chosen by the user to suit the specific situation.
-Both CSVs require the same format column names on the first row and three required columns, listed in the table below.
+LSOA to model zones requires column names on the first row and three required columns, listed in the table below.

-.. table:: Required columns for the zone correspondence CSVs, column names are ignored the columns just need to be in the correct order.
+.. table:: Required columns for the LSOA zone correspondence CSV, column names are ignored the columns just need to be in the correct order.

    ====== ========= ===================================